-- 1. Technical Proposal - a.
-Transmittal Letter or Prefatory Material (one-page maximum, not included in the page count of the technical proposal):

-1) The legal name and address of the organization and specific division or campus identification, if part of a larger organization.
+- 1. Technical Proposal (500 KB file size maximum) - a.
+Transmittal Letter or Prefatory Material (one-page maximum, not included in the page count of the technical proposal): - 1) The legal name and address of the organization and specific division or campus identification, if part of a larger organization. - 2) A brief, scientifically valid project title intelligible to a scientifically literate reader and suitable for use in the public press. - 3) Type of organization: e.g., profit, nonprofit, educational, small business, minority, woman-owned, Historically Black College or University, etc. - 4) Name, telephone number, fax number and e-mail address of the principal investigator and business personnel who may be contacted during evaluation and negotiation. - 5) Identification of other organizations that are currently evaluating a proposal for the same effort. - 6) Identification of this Call for Proposal by number and title. - 7) Dollar amount requested, desired starting date and duration of project.

+8) Date of submission.

+b.
+Technical Proposal (12 pages maximum)

+1) Abstract

-2) A brief, scientifically valid project title intelligible to a scientifically literate reader and suitable for use in the public press.
+Include a short abstract, 100 words or less, that clearly states the essential elements of the proposed concept.
+If extracted from the body of the proposal, it should be intelligible to a scientifically literate reader and suitable for use in the public press.

-3) Type of organization: e.g., profit, nonprofit, educational, small business, minority, woman-owned, Historically Black College or University, etc.

-4) Name, telephone number, fax number and e-mail address of the principal investigator and business personnel who may be contacted during evaluation and negotiation.

-5) Identification of other organizations that are currently evaluating a proposal for the same effort.

-- 6) Identification of this Call for Proposal by number and title. - 7) Dollar amount requested, desired starting date and duration of project. - 8) Date of submission. - b.
-Technical Proposal (12 pages and 300KB file size maximum) - 1) Abstract

-Include a 150-300 word abstract.
-This abstract should address the evaluation criteria in these instructions.